AlejandroRojas123/agentic-model-development-platform/PROJECT_STATUS.md

 - Created the initial directory structure
 - Decided our Python environment and packaging approach
 - Created the first ADR 0001
+- Created the minimal directory structure implied by ADR 0001.
+- Verified the environment and one trivial test.

 ## Currently Working On